 - 645-31.16(17A,147,272C) License reactivation for mental health counselors and marital and family therapists.
 To apply for reactivation of an inactive license, a licensee shall: - 31.16(1) Submit a reactivation application on a form provided by the board. - 31.16(2) Pay the reactivation fee that is due as specified in 645-Chapter 5. - 31.16(3) Provide verification of current competence to practice mental health counseling or marital and family therapy by satisfying one of the following criteria: - a.
-If the license has been on inactive status for five years or less, an applicant must provide the following: - (1) Verification of the license from the jurisdiction in which the applicant has most recently been practicing during the time period the Iowa license was inactive, sent directly from the jurisdiction to the board office.
-The applicant must also disclose any public or pending complaints against the applicant in any other jurisdiction.
+If the license has been on inactive status for five years or less, an applicant must provide the following: - (1) Verification of the license(s) from every jurisdiction in which the applicant is or has been licensed and is or has been practicing during the time period the Iowa license was inactive, sent directly from the jurisdiction(s) to the board office.
 Web-based verification may be substituted for verification from a jurisdiction's board office if the verification includes: - 1.
 Licensee's name: - 2.
 Date of initial licensure; - 3.
 Current licensure status; and - 4.
-Any disciplinary action taken against the license; and - (2) Verification of completion of 40 hours of continuing education obtained within the two years immediately preceding the application for reactivation or verification of active practice, consisting of a minimum of 2,080 hours, in another state or jurisdiction during the two years preceding an application for reactivation. - b.
-If the license has been on inactive status for more than five years, an applicant must provide the following: - (1) Verification of the license from the jurisdiction in which the applicant has most recently been practicing during the time period the Iowa license was inactive, sent directly from the jurisdiction to the board office.
-The applicant must also disclose any public or pending complaints against the applicant in any other jurisdiction.
+Any disciplinary action taken against the license; and - (2) Verification of completion of 40 hours of continuing education obtained within the two years immediately preceding the application for reactivation. - b.
+If the license has been on inactive status for more than five years, an applicant must provide the following: - (1) Verification of the license(s) from every jurisdiction in which the applicant is or has been licensed and is or has been practicing during the time period the Iowa license was inactive, sent directly from the jurisdiction(s) to the board office.
 Web-based verification may be substituted for verification from a jurisdiction's board office if the verification includes: - 1.
 Licensee's name; - 2.
 Date of initial licensure; - 3.
 Current licensure status; and - 4.
-Any disciplinary action taken against the license; and - (2) Verification of completion of 80 hours of continuing education obtained within the two years immediately preceding the application for reactivation or verification of active practice, consisting of a minimum of 2,080 hours, in another state or jurisdiction during the two years preceding an application for reactivation.
+Any disciplinary action taken against the license; and - (2) Verification of completion of 80 hours of continuing education obtained within the two years immediately preceding the application for reactivation.

-[ARC 0777C, IAB 6/12/13, effective 7/17/13; ARC 4390C, IAB 4/10/19, effective 3/22/19; ARC 4557C, IAB 7/17/19, effective 8/21/19; ARC 6997C, IAB 4/19/23, effective 5/24/23]
+[ARC 0777C, IAB 6/12/13, effective 7/17/13; ARC 4390C, IAB 4/10/19, effective 3/22/19; ARC 4557C, IAB 7/17/19, effective 8/21/19]

-645-31.17(17A,147,272C) License reinstatement.
+- 645-31.17(17A,147,272C) License reinstatement.
 A licensee whose license has been revoked, suspended, or voluntarily surrendered must apply for and receive reinstatement of the license in accordance with 645-11.31(272C) and must apply for and be granted reactivation of the license in accordance with 645-31.16(17A,147,272C) or subrule 31.11(8) prior to practicing mental health counseling, marital and family therapy, or applied behavior analysis in this state.